BigHandsorg/Vs-Code/README.md

 Success  Downloaded Gcc, put it in my c folder and went into edit system environment to include Gcc folder in the path.
 Then In VS code, I added an extension called "code runner"

 New error.
-Identifier "cout" and "endl" is underfined
+Identifiers "cout" and "endl" is underfined

+after reloading, cout and endl were recognized, however now when running a coin-flipping program, the second string written in the program is not recognized, but the first string is recognized...